 - Go rock climbing.
 I know this is big in India and would love to get a chance!

 Try a trout from the River Gangain northern India.
 Manali is a great place to try it and get a glass of the local apple juice- best I’ve ever had.
-Plan to meet the Dalai Lamaand learn from him in McLeod Ganj where him and other Tibetan people are taking refuge.
+Plan to meet the Dalai Lamaand learn from him in McLeod Ganj where he and other Tibetan people are taking refuge.
 He has public classes where he’ll discuss meditation, life, and love.
 Take in the views of the boulders in Hampithen spend the night sleeping next to a paddy field.
 Hampi is my favorite place on earth.
+Try traditional yoga.
+I have taken a variety of Indian yoga classes and it’s very different from the USA.
+If you want to try, use bookyogaretreats.com for retreats and bookyogateachertraining.com for teacher training courses.
+It is the most legitimate site out there.

 - Go to Nagaland or anywhere in NE India and